Donald Trump Became ‘Visibly Agitated’ At News Of Michael Cohen’s Early Release From Prison, Report Claims

-A Sunday report from The Daily Beast claims that Donald Trump became “visibly agitated” at the news that his former personal lawyer, Michael Cohen, was released from a federal prison in Otisville, New York prison early amid the coronavirus pandemic.
+As reported by Raw Story, a Sunday piece from The Daily Beast claims that Donald Trump became “visibly agitated” at the news that his former personal lawyer, Michael Cohen, would be released early from a federal prison in Otisville, New York amid the coronavirus pandemic.

 “He was not pleased when he found out Michael was getting out early,” one source close to the president said.